-At 19th February 2010, the group (comprising 27 persons) owned 872,256 shares and 85,156 ADS, constituting less than 2% of the issued share capital of the company.
-The group also held, at that date: options to purchase 7,269,817 shares and 2,109,720 ADS; 2,263,230 shares and 748,782 ADS awarded under the Performance Share Plan, including those shares and ADS that are vested and deferred; 40,139 vested and deferred ADS under the legacy SmithKline Beecham Mid-Term Incentive Plan; 20,130 shares and 6,250 ADS awarded under the Share Value Plan and 88,435 notional shares awarded under the Deferred Investment Award Plan.
+At 19th February 2010, the group (comprising 27 persons) owned 872,256 shares and 85,156 ADS, constituting less than 2% of the issued share capital of the company (with none of such 27 persons beneficially owning 1% or more of the issued share capital of the company).
+The group also held, at that date: options to purchase 7,269,817 shares and 2,109,720 ADS; 2,263,230 shares and 748,782 ADS awarded under the Performance Share Plan, including those shares and ADS that are vested and deferred; 40,139 vested and deferred ADS under the legacy SmithKline Beecham Mid-Term Incentive Plan; 20,130 shares and 6,250 ADS awarded under the Deferred Investment Award Plan.
 These holdings were issued under the various executive share option plans described in Note 42 to the financial statements, 'Employee share schemes'.